-After walking over the Malvern Hills and sliding down countless muddy trails, I had finally found the tree I had been longing to meet ever since I first heard about it.
+After walking for hours over the Malvern Hills and sliding down countless muddy trails, I had finally found the White Leaved Oak.

-I heard about the White Leaved Oak last autumn while following a documentary series about ancient trees in Europe.
-There was something about the old oak that grabbed my attention and followed with me all throughout the dark winter months in Sweden.
-When I decided to travel to the UK this year, I knew that I had to visit the White Leaved Oak in Malvern.
+Last autumn I was following a documentary series about ancient trees in Europe, and there was something about the old oak tree that grabbed my attention and followed with me all throughout the dark winter months in Sweden.
+When I decided to travel to the UK this year, I knew that I had to go visit the White Leaved Oak in Malvern.

-The White Leaved Oak is a most cherished tree, dressed in a cloak of abundance.
-All sorts of treasures can be found hanging from its branches, hidden under secret roots and nestled in the clutches of its gnarled trunk.
-Letters, crystals, coins, photos, bracelets and jewellery.
-The tree even has its own visitor’s books kept safe and dry in a plastic box, and full to the brim with poems, greetings and blessings.
+The White Leaved Oak is a most cherished tree, dressed in a cloak of abundance like a magical Oak King.
+All sorts of treasures can be found hanging from his branches, hidden under secret roots and nestled in the clutches of his gnarled trunk.
+Letters, crystals, coins, photos and jewellery.
+He even has its own visitor’s books kept safe and dry in a plastic box, and full to the brim with poems, greetings and blessings.

 Leaning against the old trunk with the visitor’s book in my lap, I smiled at the happy realization that despite all the madness of the world, people still have a love for old trees such as the White Leaved Oak.